Beta8397/virtual_robot/README.md

 LOG OF CHANGES

+CHANGES 12/28/2020
+    Introduced support for game elements for the Ultimate Goal game including rings and wobble goal.
+Robots can interact with game elements, and the human player (to return rings) is also simulated.
+The BoPBot robot configuration demonstrates an implementation of an intake, shooter, and wobble goal manipulator arm.

 CHANGES 9/20/2020
     Added Swerve robot configuration.
 Each of four swerve units has: a DcMotor for drive, a CR-Servo for steering, and a separate encoder to monitor steering (this appears as a DcMotor in the config file).
 A TestSwerve op mode